ibm-cloud-docs/account/acct-getstart-tutorial.md

 To work with a local Business Partner, go to the [IBM Business Partner Directory](https://www.ibm.com/partnerplus/directory/companies){: external}.
 Customers are not required to have a VAT ID to work with a local Business Partner.

+If you are trying to gain access to IBM Quantum Platform and your country is listed in the [Personal use availability](/docs/account?topic=account-account-getting-started#signup-personalaccts) table, see [Having trouble creating an accout or logging in?](https://quantum.cloud.ibm.com/docs/en/support#having-trouble-creating-an-account-or-logging-in){: external}.

 ## Set up account MFA settings
 {: #account-gs-mfa}